An in-depth guide to Paragraph-84(e)

 A cost advantage is: new build housing is currently zero rated for VAT.
 Although this doesn’t apply on professional fees that are usually subject to VAT.

-Are Grand Designs houses the same as Paragraph-80 houses?
+Are Grand Designs houses the same as Paragraph-84(e) houses?

-Generally no, although some Grand Designs projects have been progressed under the Paragraph-80 process.
+Generally no, although some Grand Designs projects have been progressed under the Paragraph-84(e) process.
 Grand Designs tend to film projects that are self-builds where the owner has engaged an architect to prepare a bespoke design to meet their own design brief within their site.
+(Example Grand Design Project by Architect Garry Thomas)

-Paragraph-80 projects tend to evolve a design brief with input from the client and the consultant team.
+Paragraph-84(e) projects tend to evolve a design brief with input from the client and the consultant team.
 Often the resultant design emerges from this input and from the design process, understanding the wider landscape setting.
 It is normal for the site to be selected based on a process of selection, and for the house design to evolve from an iterative process which includes input from an external design review panel.
-More on that below…
+More on that (Grand Designs)

 Why can’t I find out whether my local authority supports paragraph-80 development?

-What is a design review panel and can I just employ them to design my paragraph-80 house?
+What is a design review panel and can I just employ them to design my paragraph-84(e) house?

 At Thomas Studio we have worked with several design review panels over the years.
 We find their input to be valuable, as it can focus on the essence of the design, and can see through the complexity.
 It also helps to focus the client, in terms of the outstanding design and to consider the essential issues.
 It is normal for proposals to be adapted following the design review meeting and before proposals can progress to a full planning submission.